lenincompres/DOM.js/README.md

 When an *id* is provided, a global variable holding the array of elements is created.
 In fact, if you give several elements the same *id*, DOM.set will group them in one global array.

-Arrays can also be used to create consecutive element of different types.
-In this case, just indicate their *tag* as a property.
+Arrays can be used to create consecutive element of different types; just indicate their *tag* as a property.

 ```javascript
 DOM.set({